MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 ### Consider manually triggering fork builds

 You can turn off automatic fork builds and instead use pull request comments as a way to manually building these contributions.
-This will give you an opportunity to review the code before triggering a build.
+This setting will give you an opportunity to review the code before triggering a build.

 ### Use Microsoft-hosted agents for fork builds